Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 What Are Overnight Oats?

-In addition to the flavorful combinations, whole grain oats offer considerable nutritional value and health benefits.
+In addition to the flavorful combinations, whole-grain oats offer considerable nutritional value and health benefits

-Oats are rich in antioxidants, beta-glucan fiber, and also contain trace amounts of essential vitamins and minerals
+Oats are rich in antioxidants, and beta-glucan fiber, and also contain trace amounts of essential vitamins and minerals

 The high fiber content keeps your hunger at bay for much longer lengths of time.
-The satiated feeling is one of the reasons overnight oats are good for weight loss.
+The satiated feeling is one of the reasons overnight oats are good for weight loss

-As an added bonus, whole grain oats can lower cholesterol levels, lower blood sugar levels, relieve constipation and promote heart health.
+As an added bonus, whole grain oats can lower cholesterol levels, lower blood sugar levels, relieve constipation, and promote heart health.
 No wonder this superfood has timeless success being a part of a healthy diet.

 If overnight oats are so healthy, why aren’t more people eating them for breakfast?
 Overnight oats are about convenience.